 The Metcalf Prizes, each worth $50,000, are awarded to:

 - one male and one female stem cell researcher

 - between 5-10 years past their PhD or MD (research-based).

-- The two winners will be notified in late September 2018
+- The two winners were notified in mid-September 2019

-- The Metcalf Prizes will be awarded at an event in November 2018
+- The Metcalf Prizes were awarded at an event in November 2019

 How to apply

 - Read the selection criteria, prize conditions and FAQ.